Sustainable Development Goals and Performance Measurement in Egypt

 Instead of trying to maintain one healthy link at a time, it has embarked on a multitasking endeavour, only looking to strengthen those areas that bring several benefits at once, almost as a package deal.

 The Ministry of Planning, Monitoring, and Administrative Reform has developed an integrated electronic system for planning & monitoring, that ensures each project’s compliance with the several existing criteria of sustainability.

 The system links all projects submitted by public entities to the goals and KPIs of the SDS, which in turn helps with monitoring & evaluation (M&E).
 Through this link, a project’s progress and performance are evaluated based on the added benefit they bring to the nation’s goals and according to the degree of achievement surrounding balanced regional development.

 Furthermore, Al-Sisi’s administration has transformed the state’s budgeting system from a line-item budget type to a performance-based budgeting system.
 This will more closely match expenses and investments to goals and KPIs.

-All ministries that receive any finances from the state budget underwent several training sessions, workshops and consultations to ensure that its members are fully knowledgeable when it comes to handling the new system.
+All ministries that receive any finances from the state budget underwent several training sessions, workshops, and consultations to ensure that their members are fully knowledgeable when it comes to handling the new system.

-To top things off, the country’s Central Agency for Public Mobilization and Statistics (CAPMAS), member of the Inter-agency and Expert Group on SDG Indicators (IAEG-SDGs) monitors all aspects related to Egypt’s SDGs and SDS, through its sustainable development unit (SDU).
+To top things off, the country’s Central Agency for Public Mobilization and Statistics (CAPMAS), a member of the Inter-agency and Expert Group on SDG Indicators (IAEG-SDGs), monitors all aspects related to Egypt’s SDGs and SDS, through its sustainable development unit (SDU).

 The first one was released in 2018, outlining its classification of sustainable development goals into 3 tiers, prescribed by the global indicator framework, on the basis of their level of methodological development and the availability of data.